LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Testing/Hackney.Core.Testing.Shared/README.md

 The `BaseSteps` class is a base class for implementing a BDDfy "steps" class.

 ## LogCallAspectFixture
-This provides a pre-configured [xunit collection](https://xunit.net/docs/shared-context#collection-fixture) for use with testing any class that makes use of the [LogCall functionality](/README.md#Log-call-aspect) within the Hackney.Core.Logging package.
+This fixture should be used in an [xunit collection](https://xunit.net/docs/shared-context#collection-fixture) which should then be used with testing any class that makes use of the [LogCall functionality](/README.md#Log-call-aspect) within the Hackney.Core.Logging package.
 If a class under test has this attribute then unit tests will fail unless the appropriate pre-test configuration is done, and this is provided by this pre-built collection.